Why your serverless monitoring is failing (and how to fix it)

 • Cold start latency — The delay associated with initializing a function after a period of inactivity

-• End-to-end latency — The total time from request initiation to response completion
+• End-to-end latency — The total time from request initiation to response completion.
+Understanding what constitutes a good API response time is crucial here.

 • Throughput — The number of invocations processed per unit of time